polyend/TrackerBetaTesting/HOWTO_BETA_FIRMWARE.md

 * the MTP (Media Transfer Protocol) which lets you browse the files and folders stored the SD card from a computer level.
 In order to use it activate the File Transfer mode in the Config menu.
 On Windows 10 you should see the device in Explorer.
-On macOS, you need to use the [Android File Transfer application] (https://www.android.com/filetransfer/).
+On macOS, you need to use the [Android File Transfer application](https://www.android.com/filetransfer/).

 If you erased your card and don't have the latest stable firmware, get it from [the Polyend website](https://polyend.com/downloads/).
-Here, you can find the [official SD card content] (https://polyend.com/files/Tracker_SD_1_1.zip).
+Here, you can find the [official SD card content](https://polyend.com/files/Tracker_SD_1_1.zip).

 ## Put the SD card back in your Tracker and go to Config